mflova/mflova-coding-guidelines/cpp/basic_algorithms.md

 ## Find elements in vector

-`std::find` returns an interator the first element in the range that compares to `elem`. `last` if not found.
+`std::find` returns an iterator the first element in the range that compares to `elem`. `last` if not found.

 ```cpp